 While not typically served in a coconut, Gula Melaka Sago is one of Peranakans' favourite "chuchi mulot" and it's not difficult to see why.
 In my opinion, gula melaka and coconut milk is a match made in heaven.
 Together with the chewy sago pearls served chilled in a coconut, this is one dessert I find hard to pass.
 Plus I was the only lucky person to receive a young coconut whose soft flesh I scrapped off, adding another dimension to the dessert and made it even more enjoyable.
 I slurped down the coconut flesh greedily while my friends watched on with envy.
 When girls say they have a separate stomach for desserts, they are not joking.

 The "nyonya tiffin lunch" set, carefully planned and meticulously prepared by Chef William and his team, features a mix of different dishes everyday.
 They will be presented and served in a multi-tiered tiffin carrier as above, commonly known as "tengkats" to many, which was how food was carried around and kept warm in the yesteryears.
 A rare and nostalgic treat regardless how (un)familiar you are with the Peranakan culture.
-And most definitely a unique, must-have experience for any tourist coming from a western country
+And most definitely a unique, must-have experience for any tourist coming from a western country.

 The lunch sets are available on a walk-in basis, Monday through Friday, 12noon to 4pm.
 Different dishes are served each day, set A being the ones on Monday, set B for tuesday and so on.
 At RM37 nett (~A$13 only!!) per set, they are served with "soup-of-the-day", steamed white rice, fish crackers, pickled pineapple and cucumber salad and even a bowl of the famous nyonya cendol as dessert!
 Such great value for money!
 If you would like to request for specific dishes and have them set in the style of the "tok panjang" as we had enjoyed for luncheon, special arrangements can be made with the restaurant 2-3 days in advance.
 So if you're travelling to Melaka or planning to, be sure to have this special request made; it will be one of the highlights of your trip!